20 Fun Ways of Teaching Fruits and Vegetables to Preschoolers

 This basic game asks your children to identify what you show them as a fruit or a vegetable.
 You can create a line that assigns fruit on one side and vegetables on the other.
-The kids will have to move towards the side of their answer.
+The kids will have to move toward the side of their answer.
 You can show them drawings of the fruits and vegetables or show them the actual item.
 Of course, you’ll have to gather the items from the grocery store earlier or just use whatever you already have in the kitchen.
 Regardless, this activity is simple and effective so try it with your kids!

 For more ideas on changing this simple game into something more challenging or exciting for your kids, check here.

 The alphabet is one of the most important lessons to learn while a child is growing up.
 Learning the alphabet through fruit and vegetable pictures and guides is like hitting two birds with one stone; you teach them about the alphabet while slowly helping them get acquainted with fruits and vegetables.

 If you want to learn more ways to make the most out of your fruit and vegetable alphabet preschool activities, check them out here on Preschool Play and Learn.

 There are plenty of fruits and vegetables that your kids should learn about.
 This does not mean that you must stuff all that information into just a few days.
 You can make it more fun and memorable by doing “Fruit/Vegetable of the Week” lesson plans with your preschooler.
 You can choose to introduce a different fruit or vegetable weekly for a variety of learning materials.
 You can talk about their shapes, color, and sizes on Monday, their nutritional value on Tuesday, how to cook them on Wednesday, how to plant or grow them on Thursday, and so on.